vipulnaik/diet-exercise-health/profile-information/physical-exercise/breath-holds-with-history.md

-However, as of 2024-11-30, I am pausing efforts to aggressively build toward the target threshold, by reducing my exercise frequency to every 4 days.
+However, as of 2024-11-30, I am pausing efforts to aggressively build toward the target threshold, by reducing my exercise frequency to every 4 days (further reduced to once every 6 days on 2024-12-06).
 This is a trade-off for time (and keeping in mind that winter tends to have a higher load of work related to cooking, food purchases, eating, and cleaning, so I am more pressed for time).
 I may return to a more aggressive build mode in the future.

 ## Current protocol and status as of 2025-02-09